SanDiegoCodeSchool/loopback-headless-cms/README.md

 Current Status:

-- Takes in values from the input fields and adds them to the state using React Hooks.
+- Created a WYSIWYG with some hard coded CSS
-- Changed the package.json build scripts slightly to accomodate loopback start and front end build/start
+- Content state is currently being saved as an object to the database

 Next Steps:

-- Add WYSIWYG
+- Need to create event handler buttons for text editing purposes for the WYSIWYG
-- Complete value function so that it makes proper calls to LoopBack routes
+- Fix current state so that content is taken in properly